A BRIEF HISTORY

 1773-1803 Joseph Heptinstall's ministry leads to considerable church growth.

-1836 Building greatly extended, with a new enlarged facade and galleries.
+1836 The building was greatly extended, with an enlarged facade and galleries.

 1861 Substantial two storey extensions to rear of the church building adding a minister's vestry and school rooms.

-1879-1880 School hall built alongside the church and further substantial alterations - high pulpit, new pews, arched apse for organ, balustrade etc.
+1879-1880 A School Hall was built alongside church alterations which provided a high pulpit, new pews, an arched apse for the organ and a balustrade etc.

-2003 Interior of church extensively remodelled, modernised and improved - pews replaced with chairs, extra cloakrooms, 1977 false ceiling removed and canopy installed, new access to worship area from the lounge.
+2003 Interior of church extensively remodelled, modernised and improved.
+Pews replaced with chairs.
+The previous worship area entrance was converted into two cloakrooms.
+The 1977 false ceiling removed and replaced with a canopy backlit with halogen lights.
+A new access to the worship area was provided by the conversion of the three side windows between the church and the lounge.

 2013 Our own Rev Don Moxon compiled an history entitled "THE STORY OF HUNGATE CHURCH, BECCLES 1652 - 2012.
 An Independent and Methodist Church History of an East Anglian Town".